nhsd-a2si/docs-uec-appts/_pages/help_and_support/glossary.md

 ### Consumer

 The IT system that is searching for and placing bookings on behalf of the patient

+### Discovery

+This is an early phase in a project.
+Usually undertaken prior to main activities starting and will be used to define scope and design direction

 ### Distance-selling pharmacy (Internet Pharmacy)